What Is Considered a Ghost Town?

 According to the United States Demographics, when Rudy passed away, Monowi went beyond neighboring Gross, Nebraska, (population: 2) to end up being the only bundled town in the US with just one local.

-Please Click or Tap on The State You Are Interested In To View That State’s Listing of Ghost Towns:
+Please Select the State You Are Interested In, To View That State’s Listing of Ghost Towns:

 - New Hampshire